New patterns in high-speed granular flows: Phase Diagram

-{\sl Phase Diagram}-- In addition to the supported flows, we have discovered a myriad of new regimes by exploring extensively and systematically the parameter space $(\theta,\tilde{H})$.
-We report in Fig.~\ref{fig:PhaseDiagram} the domain of existence of the different identified regimes.
-These are labeled by circled letters and are briefly described below:
+In addition to the supported flows, we have discovered other new regimes by exploring extensively and systematically the parameter space $(\theta,\tilde{H})$.
+We report in Fig.~\ref{fig:PhaseDiagram} the domain of existence of the different regimes.
+These were identified using a combination of the flow structure (i.e., the concentration and the velocity fields) together with the evolution of the kinetic energy over time.
+We have decided to use large grayed-out transition bands for intermediate situations, together with dashed lines for transitions that appear sharp at our resolution, but which may not be so at a lower resolution.
+Some transitions are also visible in Fig.~\ref{fig:wallcontrib}.
+The regime identifiers are labeled by circled letters and are briefly described below:

 -- Regime \regimeU~corresponds to classical Unidirectional dense flows.